-- O Noting previous slide (about machine capabilities) - O We have available: - O PLA (polyester called polylactic acid or polylactide) - OIt is derived from renewable sources such as corn starch. - OIt is biodegradable and recyclable - O Extruder temperature 220 deg C - OBed temperature 70 deg C for anything of significant size - OCurrently stocking natural (off white), red, blue, yellow, black - O We could order-in white, clear, grey, green, purple for around £25 per kg (for reasonable quality filament). - OAlso (for up to twice the cost) fluorescent colours, gold colour, translucent filament, thermochromatic and photochromatic colours wood colours, filaments with sparkly inclusions. - O"PLA is an organic material, often made from corn starch or sugar cane, making it quite safe to use as far as fumes are concerned.
+- O Noting previous slide (about machine capabilities) - O We have available: - O PLA (polyester called polylactic acid or polylactide) - OIt is derived from renewable sources such as corn starch. - OIt is biodegradable and recyclable - O Extruder temperature 220 deg C - O Bed temperature 70 deg C for anything of significant size - O Currently stocking colours natural (off white) and red - OWe could order-in black, white, blue, clear, yellow, grey, green, purple for around £25 per kg (for reasonable quality filament). - O Also (for up to twice the cost) fluorescent colours, gold colour, translucent filament, thermochromatic and photochromatic colours wood colours, filaments with sparkly inclusions. - O "PLA is an organic material, often made from corn starch or sugar cane, making it quite safe to use as far as fumes are concerned.
 Currently there is very limited official information available about the effects of PLA on our health."
 Taken from http://3dprinthq.com/desktop-3d-printer-safety/